AvraamMavridis/rich_progress_bar/Readme.md

-# ProgressBar
+# RichProgressBar

-ProgressBar is a Rust crate that provides a customizable progress bar for console applications.
+RichProgressBar is a Rust crate that provides a customizable progress bar for console applications.

 ## Features